 Head of DFID Tanzania

-We work in Tanzania to boost wealth creation, achieve the Millennium Development Goals and help citizens hold their government to account.
+We work in Tanzania to boost wealth creation, achieve the United Nations' Global Goals and help citizens hold their government to account.

 Tanzania is politically stable and the last 10 years have seen good economic growth but little reduction in income poverty – 30% of people live on under £7 a month.